Birrbay

 The Birrbay people, also spelt Birpai, Biripi, Birippi and variant spellings, are an Aboriginal Australian people of New South Wales.
-They and share a dialect continuum with the Worimi people.
+They share a dialect continuum with the Worimi people.

 Language

 The Gathang language (aka Gadjang or Worimi) is the speech of the Birrbay centred in Port Macquarie.
 Birpai is spelt Biripi in southern areas, such as Taree.
 Gathang was a community language spoken by the six tribes of the Worimi when required to meet.
 W. J. Enright found four elderly speakers of Gathang at Wauchope in 1932.

 Country

 Birbay are the traditional owners of some 2,800 mi2 of Mid North Coast land, from Gloucester eastwards to the coast where the Manning River debouches into the Pacific at Taree.
 They were mainly located north of the Manning, and on the Forbes, Hastings (Dhungang) and Wilson rivers.

 Social organisation

 The Birrbay, according to A. R. Radcliffe-Brown, had no moieties, but did divide their hordes into four intermarrying groups, 4 male phratries: